Opeyemi-00/learn-terraform-get-started-aws/terraform-EC2-with-module-variable-output/README.md

 4. **Use CI/CD with GitHub Actions**

-Alternatively, push your changes to GitHub and let the GitHub Actions workflow handle the Terraform deployment automatically.
-Just ensure the workflow file is in the .github/workflows directory at the root of your repository.
+Alternatively, you can push your changes to GitHub and let the GitHub Actions workflow handle the Terraform deployment automatically.
+Just ensure the workflow file is in the `.github/workflows` directory at the root of your repository.

-**Important Tips**
+⚠️ Important Tips

-- Do not commit the `.terraform` directory or `.tfstate` files — these are local caches and state files specific to your environment.
-Use .gitignore to exclude them.
+- Do not commit `.terraform/` or `*.tfstate` files — use a .gitignore to exclude them.
-- The default AWS region is us-west-2; update it as needed via variables.
+- Default AWS region is set to `us-west-2` — change it using variables if needed.
-- The GitHub Actions pipeline runs terraform init and terraform apply on each push, so there’s no need to manually run Terraform after pushing code changes.
+- If CI/CD is enabled, Terraform will run on each push — no need for local apply unless testing.

-**What I Learned**
+📚 What I Learned

-- How to structure Terraform projects using modules and variables for reusability
+- How to structure Terraform projects using modules and variables
 - Managing AWS infrastructure with Terraform code rather than manual steps
 - Setting up a basic CI/CD pipeline with GitHub Actions for Terraform
-- Best practices for handling .gitignore and state files
+- Best practices for handling `.gitignore` and state files

 - ![gitignore](images/gitignore.png)